The Pacific Decadal Oscillation (often referred to as the PDO), can strongly impact global weather and is important in long-range weather forecasting.

 At the turn of the century, the PDO entered a long-term negative phase, but there was a positive hiatus between 2014 and 2019.
 Owing to the long-lasting phases of the PDO and their impact on Northern Hemisphere climates, this climate index is very useful for seasonal prediction.

-As of July, 2022 the Pacific decadal oscillation is in a negative phase with the index reaching approximately -1.1.
-The negative phase started in late 2019 and reached its nadir in late 2021 with an index value of approximately -2.9.
-So the PDO has been in a negative phase for about 2.5 years.
+As of May 2023, the Pacific decadal oscillation is in a negative phase with the index reaching approximately -2.0.
+The negative phase started in late 2019 and reached its nadir in late 2021 with an index value of approximately -2.9, as shown below in the graphic of daily PDO values.
+The PDO has been in a negative phase for about 2.5 years.

-As of July 2022, the Copernicus Climate Change Service seasonal climate forecast models are predicting the Pacific decadal oscillation to remain below an index value of -1.0 for the next five months.
+As of November 2023, the Copernicus Climate Change Service seasonal climate forecast models are predicting the Pacific decadal oscillation to increase over the next 5 months to near neurtral.
 The graphic below is a screenshot of the World Climate Service climate index forecasting content.

 The Pacific Decadal Oscillation is a cyclical variation of sea surface temperature anomalies over the North Pacific Ocean that influences weather patterns across large parts of Asia and North America.